K2 Looks Towards WASP-28 and WASP-151: K2 OBSERVATIONS AND DATA REDUCTION

 The dominant systematic error present in the \textit{K2} data is the sawtooth-shaped flux variations, caused by the pointing drift of the spacecraft and consequent pointing corrections by the thruster firings on roughly 6-h time-scales.
 To correct for these drift artefacts, we used the modified \textit{K2} Systematic Correction pipeline ({ {K2SC}}; \citealt{Aigrain16}), optimised for the \textit{K2} short-cadence data \citep{Mocnik17}.
 With the removal of drift artefacts, we improved the 1-min photometric precision from 1505 to 370\thinspace ppm for WASP-28 and from 1317 to 641\thinspace ppm for WASP-151.

 We did not find any evidence of rotational modulations or any other low-frequency periodic light-curve modulations in the drift-corrected version of the light curves.
-Any other non-periodic low-frequency light-curve modulations were removed with the PyKE { {KEPFLATTEN}} command, which divides the light curve with the best-fit second-order polynomial with step and window sizes of 0.3 and 3 days, respectively.
+Any other non-periodic low-frequency light-curve modulations were removed with the PyKE { {KEPFLATTEN}} command, which divided the light curve with the mean of the best-fit second-order polynomials with step and window sizes of 0.3 and 3 days, respectively, 2-$\sigma$ clipping, and 5 iterations.

 We present in Figures~1 and 2 the normalized and flattened light curves before and after the drift correction, with all the brightening events from Table~1 removed (see Section~3.1).
-The 5.3-d loss of data collection around BJD 2457790 occurred during the safe mode, which was likely triggered by the spacecraft's software reset.
+The 5.3-day loss of data collection around BJD 2457790 occurred during the safe mode, which was likely triggered by the spacecraft's software reset.

 WASP-28 was also observed during the Engineering Campaign between 2014 February 4 and 13.
 We reduced these data in a similar way as for Campaign 12.
 Because the time stamps in the target pixel files from the Engineering Campaign are not corrected to the solar system barycenter, we applied the barycentric time correction ourselves with an IDL tool { {UTC2BJD}} \citep{Eastman10}.
 We used the reduced light curve for visual inspection of any potentially interesting events, refinement of the ephemeris, and for the analysis of long-term TTVs.
 However, we avoided using the light curve for any other aspect of the analysis because the target pixel files from the Engineering Campaign were not fully calibrated by the level-1 pipeline and thus exhibit higher noise and uncertainty which might skew the results.